How to register in September

 You'll need to register at the start of every academic year.
 There are two parts to the process:

-- Part A - online registration (this is for new and returning students)
+- Part A - online registration (new and returning students)

-Please read what you will need to register before you begin the process as not having the correct documents may delay your registration.
+Please read what you will need register before you begin the process.

 When to register

-Part A, the online registration, can be completed from the following dates:
+Part A, online registration, can be completed from the following dates:

-- New UK taught postgraduate students: 1 August 2017
+- New UK and EEA taught postgraduate students: 1 August 2018

 - Research students: one month before your official start/anniversary of start date

-Part B, identity checks and collecting documents can be completed on weekdays on campus.
-Read the Part B section below for more information about where to go.
+Part B, identity check and collecting your student ID card can be completed on weekdays on campus.
+Read the Part B section below for more information.

-If you're an international student you'll need to attend your welcome talk and collect your welcome pack before you start registration.
-To find out how to register outside of these dates read our page on how to register outside of September.
+To find out how to register outside of the dates above, read our page on how to register outside of September.

 - Returning students: If youve forgotten your password, please reset your password.

-Part B: identity checks and collecting your student ID card
+Part B: identity check and collecting your student ID card

 After you've registered